 Outcome measures

 The primary outcome will be the rates of recruitment to each host trial.
 We will calculate the proportion of patients who agree to participate from the total number approached, for each arm of the embedded trial.
-We will also measure secondary outcomes of retention in the trials, and quality of decision-making by participants.
+This study is investigating whether MMIs improve the quality of decision making, related to individuals being more informed about the trial.
+Improved decision making may have no impact on trial recruitment rates, although it is also possible that it could either increase or decrease rates as a result of individuals being more informed.
+It is therefore important that we also measure secondary outcomes of retention in the trials, and quality of decision-making.
 We will measure retention by obtaining data on the number and timing of drop outs from each host trial.
-The quality of decision-making by potential host trial participants will be measured through the completion by children, adolescents and parents (as relevant) of a decisional scale, adapted from one used within the REFORM trial (unpublished data; P Knapp, P Bower, J Graffy, J Rick, S Cockayne) and drawing conceptually on the SURE [56] and DelibeRATE scales [57, 58].
-We will report study results in line with published guidelines [59].
+The quality of decision-making by potential host trial participants will be measured through the completion by children, adolescents and parents (as relevant) of a decisional scale, adapted from one used within the REFORM trial [56] and drawing conceptually on the SURE [57] and DelibeRATE scales [58, 59].
+We will report study results in line with published guidelines [60].

 Sampling considerations